Hi there! Another story, and this time it's Amuto! c: Not in the beginning at all though, so be patient please!

 ::The High School Hierarchy::

 "I'm skipping out on sixth period too, but I have to go and get my uniform from Yukari-sensei," Amu said, closing her lockers in one swift slam.
 She grinned happily at the blonde and began to walk alongside her towards their next period down the hallway.
-People were shuffling up and down the corridor in an effort to be on time to class.
+At this time, people were currently shuffling up and down the corridor in an effort to be on time to class.

-Amu quickly sparked a conversation with the latest news around campus.
+The bright pinkette quickly sparked a conversation with the latest news around campus with a smirk.
 "You know, I heard the varsity football players lost homecoming!"

-"Why you little-" He raised his fist and she easily backed away to the side.
+"You rude little-" He raised his fist and she easily backed away to the side.
 He was too predictable.
-After all, he was a jock.
-Jocks are idiotic players.
+After all, he was a jock, and everyone knows that jocks are idiotic players.
 The hipster laughed in his face as she dodged it before flicking his forehead playfully.

 "Jocks shouldn't hit poor, innocent girls," Amu said before being pulled away by Rima into their class.
 "Especially a hipster," she teased.
 The last thing the girl saw was him giving her the middle finger.
 Amu laughed at his obnoxiousness, returning the gesture dutifully as Rima threw her into her seat by the collar.
 The door slammed shut.

 "Do you plan on having a funeral anytime soon?"
 Rima growled.
-"That was the top jock in the school and you picked a fight with him!
+"That was the top jock in the school and you picked a fight with him.
 Have you forgotten about his reputation, his extra buff, on-steroids friends, and his crazy bitch of a sister?"
 The teacher walked in and she had to take her seat at the far end of the classroom, so they were an entire classroom away from each other now.
-She still gave Amu an occasional "I'm disappointed in you" glare.
+She still gave Amu an occasional "I can't believe you did that" glare.

 'Tsukiyomi Ikuto, top Jock, insolent asshole, infamous player—declared loser by Hinamori Amu.
 I just filled out his resume in my head.
-What I did, I don't regret.
-It's a hipster's thing to stand up and stand out anyways.'
+What I did was so funny… It's a hipster's thing to stand up and stand out anyways.'

 "Amu!
 Hinamori Amu!"